savelichalex/secure-config-manager/README.md

 ```
 $ scm --generate
 ```
-Now if you not set `gen_interface_name` you can see new generated file `SecretConfig.swift` They looks like this:
+Now if you did not set `gen_interface_name` you can see new generated file `SecretConfig.swift` It looks like this:
 ```swift
 class SecretConfig {
   static let myOAuthKey: String? = nil
 }
 ```

-Add generated file to project and use in code.
+Add generated file to the project and use it in code.
 ```swift
 func applicationDidFinishLaunching(aNotification: NSNotification) {
   guard let authKey = SecretConfig.myOAuthKey else {